 (ii) A forecasted energy production profile for the project that includes the kilowatt-hours to be produced by the qualifying facility for each month and year of the entire term of the project’s anticipated power purchase agreement.

-(c) Obtained and provided to the electric utility written documents confirming control of the site for the entire term of the project’s anticipated power purchase agreement and permission to construct the qualifying facility.
-Proof of site control can include ownership, leasehold interest, and/or an option to purchase or lease the site that allows construction and operation of the proposed facility.
+(c) Submitted an interconnection application pursuant to R 460.936 (fast track) or R 460.950 (study track)

 (d) Provided evidence that the project is financeable.